 I like to handle one project at a time.
 It allows me to focus on tasks handheld.
 However, in business, that would be the norm, the reality that I would be able to coordinate forces.
 When many things come to me at once, I create a checklist, which gives me instructions for priorities and for the most pressing needs.

-It works because if you’re not great at multitasking – and that skill is not a requirement for work – your best bet to stand upfront.
+It works because if you’re not great at multitasking – and that skill is not a requirement for work – your best bet is to stand in front.
 This feedback also shows that you can adapt to your environment and develop mapping processes that allow you to excel.

 If you want to do something, ask a busy person!
 I find gratification in less than done, so I prefer to take a little more.
 It is better than just managing a problem at a time.
 I learned to bat the work so that I pay attention to the same activity at the same time.
 In this way, I can not lose time and focus when I switch tasks.